Share Your Habitat

 As for your neighbors' glares, perhaps they will open an opportunity to have some conversations about why you chose to roll back your lawn.

 Why Should You Replace Your Lawn?

-The trouble starts with the grass itself.
-Most turf grasses, including Kentucky bluegrass, are native to Europe and poorly adapted to our climates and soils—especially the acid soils of New England.
+Most turf grasses, including Kentucky bluegrass, are native to Europe and poorly adapted to our climates and soils, especially the acid soils of New England.
 Which means they must be kept on life support with supplemental irrigation, fertilizers, herbicides, and pesticides.
 When the grass grows too high, which happens quickly because of the added water and fertilizer, we cut it with a gas-burning mower, trailing fumes that catalyze into ozone pollution in the summer heat.
-Too busy to do this yourself?
-Dozens of businesses would be delighted to do it for you, and they love to lay on the chemicals:
+Some more motivation:

 - Americans apply 30,000 tons of pesticides each year to keep grass green, according to the U.S. Environmental Protection Agency (EPA).